Tyler Stephenson Player Props: Reds vs. Nationals

 Tyler Stephenson At The Plate

-- Stephenson is hitting .251 with 14 doubles, a triple, eight home runs and 38 walks.
+- Stephenson has 14 doubles, a triple, eight home runs and 39 walks while batting .249.

+- Stephenson has picked up a hit in 61 of 100 games this season, with multiple hits 23 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.